smart-edge-open/ido-specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 In order to add additional interface from secondary CNIs annotation is required.
 Below is an example pod yaml file for a scenario with `kube-ovn` as a primary CNI and `calico` and `flannel` as additional CNIs.
-Multus will create an interface named `calico` using network attachment definition `openness-calico` and interface `flannel` using network attachment definition `openness-flannel`:
+Multus will create an interface named `calico` using network attachment definition `openness-calico` and interface `flannel` using network attachment definition `openness-flannel`.
+Note that additional annotations such as `openness-calico@calico` are required only if the CNI is secondary.
+If the CNI is primary, the interface will be added automatically by multus.

 ```yaml
 apiVersion: v1